topeberti/Polilingo/Docs/Backend.md

 **Outputs:**

 - history_id: The id of the created user session history row.
+- status: The initial status of the session (usually 'started').

 #### **3 POST /learning/session/finish**

 **Purpose:**
-Finish a session by updating the user_sessions_history table setting the completed_at field and the passed field.
+Finish a session by updating the user_sessions_history table setting the completed_at field, the passed field, and updating the status to 'completed'.

 **Requirements:**